baotonglu/dash/README.md

 -k          the type of stored keys: fixed/variable (default: "fixed") -vl         the length of the variable length key (default: 16)
 ```
-Our benchmark program binds the threads to the physical cores.
-For easier usage, you could modify the script `run.sh` we provide to test the hash tables by changing the parameters.
+Check out also the `run.sh` script for example benchmarks and easy testing of the hash tables.

 ## Example program

-To know how to integrate the Dash into your application, you could check the `example.cpp` in the `src` directory.
+To know how to integrate the Dash into your application, check out `example.cpp` under `src`.
+The executable is `example` under your build directory.
-Also check the `CMakeLists.txt` to know how to link the dependencies (customized PMDK and epoch manager) for correct build.
+Also check `CMakeLists.txt` to know how to link with dependencies (customized PMDK and epoch manager) for correct build.
-The executable is `exampe` under `build` directory.

 ## Miscellaneous